-My research area is focussed on the intersection between radio/audio and technology, in particular how these new technologies offer opportunities for content creators and listeners.
+My research area is focused on the intersection between radio/audio and technology, in particular how these new technologies offer opportunities for content creators and listeners.
 I am interested in considering what these changes mean for the form of the content, and how the arrival of new technologies impacts upon content.
 Recent work has considered the nature of podcasting as an established media form and the impact of the podcast Serial.